DTLA can identify early if your child has special needs!

-The good thing about the sub-tests of the Detroit Test of Learning Aptitude is that they don’t contain the bias of traditional aptitude tests against persons with visual impairment or learning disabilities related to reading and comprehension of written text (e.g. dyslexia).
-The clear delineation of which senses or learning style to use in each sub-test also makes for the easy identification of special needs in particular areas.
-For instance, a child who does well in processing information presented visually, but struggles with information presented orally, may need extra support in classrooms where lectures are the main medium of instruction.
+The good thing about the sub-tests of the Detroit Test of Learning Aptitude is that they don’t contain the bias of traditional aptitude tests against persons with visual impairment or learning disabilities related to reading and comprehension of written text (e.g., dyslexia).
+The precise delineation of which senses or learning style to use in each sub-test also makes for the easy identification of special needs in particular areas.
+For instance, a child who does well in processing information presented visually, but struggles with the information given orally, may need extra support in classrooms where lectures are the primary medium of instruction.

-Like most standardized tests, the Detroit Test of Learning Aptitude can only be administered by licensed psychometricians, educational psychologists and clinical psychologists.
-This is because there are important considerations when administering psychological assessments; an untrained proctor can skew the results.
+Like most standardized tests, the Detroit Test of Learning Aptitude is administered by licensed psychometricians, educational psychologists, and clinical psychologists.
+It is because there are significant considerations when conducting psychological assessments; an untrained proctor can skew the results.
 Keeping the protocol away from the general public’s hands also help in maintaining the integrity of the test.
-If a mental assessment is readily made available for everyone, then the norms (the scores that are being used to define what is statistically “average” or within the typical range) will no longer be reliable.
+If a rational assessment is readily made available for everyone, then the norms (the scores that are being used to define what is statistically “average” or within the typical range) will no longer be reliable.

 But this doesn’t mean that availing of the assessment is impossible.
 The best way to go about it is to ask the mental health professionals in your area.
 If your child or teen is still at school, consult people from the guidance and counseling office; they usually make available assessment tools that can help their students adjust better both in and out of the classroom.
 Or you can approach learning specialists, especially those that conduct the assessment for special needs children.